How To Do High Knees

 Incorporating High Knees Into Your Workouts

-High Knees is an amazing warm up or full body exercise all on its own!
+High Knees is a great warm-up or full-body exercise all on its own!
 However, you can also incorporate High Knees into other workouts to mix them up.
 Here are some ideas to make that happen.

 Use High Knees In a Bodyweight-Only Cardio Workout